Skip to main content

 An action node typically performs two types of action:

-Setting up an action consists of two parts: finding an action, and configuring the action.
+Setting up an action consists of two parts: finding an action, and configuring the operation.

 Find an action